Last Updated on February 5, 2022

 Also see: How to start an LLC in Connecticut

 If you are someone looking for information regarding corporations or business entities based in Connecticut, then you are at the right place.
-We have made the search process easier to understand with our simple entity name search guidelines below.
+We have made the Connecticut business name search easier to understand with our simple entity name search guidelines below.
 Just follow the steps on how to use the search tool of the Connecticut Secretary of State.

 Step 1 – To start your name search, go to the Connecticut Secretary of State’s website

-See following screenshots to better understand the process.
+See the following screenshots to understand the process better.

 If you want a wild card search, you can put an asterisk symbol followed by the Business Name (for example, *Duracell).
 All the business entities named “Duracell” will then appear.